-New Zealand is one of the favourite destinations for WHV-makers.
-Unfortunately, not everyone is eligible for a Working Holiday Visa due to their age or nationality.
-But don’t worry, you may still be able to live your New Zealand dream thanks to these 3 visas:
+New Zealand is a favourite destination for WHV-makers but unfortunately, not everyone is eligible for a Working Holiday Visa (WHV) due to their age or nationality.
+Don’t worry, you may still be able to live your New Zealand dream thanks to these 3 visas:

 - The Supplementary Seasonal Employment Work Visa